Floer theory and flips: Multiplihedra

+The moduli space of stable quilted disks with interior and boundary markings is a compact cell complex.
+As the interior and boundary markings go to infinity, they bubble off onto either quilted disks or quilted spheres.
+The case of combined boundary and interior markings is a straight-forward generalization of the boundary and interior cases treated separately in \cite{mau:mult}.

-There is a combined moduli space of {\em quilted marked treed disks} given by (i) a quilted rooted metric planar tree (ii) for each non-colored vertex of the tree a marked disk or sphere with boundary markings whose number is the valence of the given vertex (iii) for each colored vertex, a marked quilted disk or sphere with number of boundary and interior nodes equal to valence of that of the colored vertex.
-From this datum one defines a space obtained by attaching the endpoints of the segments of the quilted metric tree to the marked points on the disks corresponding to the vertices.
-A marked quilted treed disk is {\em stable} if its underlying tree is stable and each of its quilted and unquilted disks is stable.
-Let $\ol{\M}_{n,m,1}$ denote the moduli space of stable marked quilted treed disks with $n$ boundary leaves and $m$ interior leaves.
+There is a combined moduli space which includes both quilted disk, spheres, and possibly broken segments.
+A quilted treed disk $C$ is obtained from a quilted nodal disk $S$ by replacing each node $w(e) \in S, e \in \Edge(\Gamma(S))$ with a (possibly broken) segment $T_e$ by attaching the endpoints of $T_e$ to two copies of $w(e)$.
+The {\em combinatorial type} $\Gamma(C)$ of a quilted treed disk $C$ is the combinatorial type $\Gamma(S)$ of the surface with the additional labellings of the number of breakings $b(e)$ of each edge $T_e$.
+A quilted treed disk is {\em stable} if the underlying quilted disk is stable.
+Let $\ol{\M}_{n,m,1}$ denote the moduli space of stable marked quilted treed disks $u: C \to X$ with $n$ boundary leaves and $m$ interior leaves.
 See Figure \ref{MWc} for a picture of $\ol{\M}_{2,0,1}$.
-The quilted disks are those with two shadings; while the ordinary disks have either light or dark shading depending on whether they can be connected to the zero-th edge without passing a colored vertex.
-The hashes on the line segments indicate nodes connecting segments of infinite length, that is, broken segments.
+A picture of $\ol{\M}_{1,1,1}$ is shown in Figure \ref{qspheres}.
+In the picture the quilted disks $S_v \subset S, v \in \Ver^1(\Gamma)$ are those with two shadings; while the ordinary disks $S_v, v \notin \Ver^1(\Gamma)$ have either light or dark shading depending on whether they can be connected to the zero-th edge without passing a colored vertex.
+The hashes on the line segments $T_e$ indicate breakings.